 | 200,000 yen or more | The purchase price is expensed over a four-year useful life |

-You can easily access your Exness annual trading report via the Exness trading platforms MT4 (MetaTrader 4) and MT5 (MetaTrader 5).
+You can easily access your Exness Annual Trading Report via Exness’s trading platforms, MT4 (MetaTrader 4) and MT5 (MetaTrader 5).
 However, while you can view your trading history and annual profit and loss on the MT4/MT5 mobile apps, you cannot download the report.
-Please use the desktop versions of MT4/MT5 to download or print your annual trading report.
+Please use the desktop versions of MT4/MT5 to download or print your Annual Trading Report.

-Here’s how to retrieve your annual trading report from Exness’s MT4/MT5.
+Here's how to obtain your annual trading report from Exness's MT4/MT5.

-To view your annual trading report on Exness’s MT4/MT5, log in using the ID and password for the trading account you wish to check, then click the “Account History” tab in the “Toolbox” at the bottom of the screen.
+Log in to Exness MT4/MT5 using the ID and password for the trading account you want to view the annual trading report for, then click the "Account History" tab in the "Toolbox" at the bottom of the screen.

 (*)MetaTrader, MetaTrader 4, MetaTrader 5, MT4, and MT5 are trademarks or registered trademarks of MetaQuotes Ltd.